 After a minute or two, your Kubernetes cluster is deployed and available for use.

-Step 3: Connecting to the cluster
+Step 3: Use kubectl to Connect to the Cluster

 Clicking the name of the cluster, we can see a lot of information about the deployment, including the Kubernetes version deployed, its endpoint, the size of the cluster and more.
 Conveniently, we can edit the deployment’s state.